The Security Industry Authority (SIA) has been named as the regulator for Martyn’s Law. This will be delivered as a new function of Authority.

 • With its years of experience in increasing security standards around public safety, we believe that this is an exciting opportunity to strengthen the Security Industry Authority’s work to create a body that improves public safety around people and places across the UK.

-• Work is ongoing to design the new regulator., The Government will continue to engage with partners to ensure that they are kept abreast of the latest developments surrounding the regulator.
+• The Government will continue to engage with stakeholders to ensure that they are kept abreast of the latest developments surrounding the regulator.

 Who are the Security Industry Authority (SIA)?

-• The SIA also supports key government public safety priorities by collaborating local and national Government, the police and business operators on activities relating to counter terrorism, violence against women and girls, spiking.
+• The SIA also supports key government public safety priorities by collaborating with local and national Government and the police and business operators on activities relating to counter terrorism, violence against women and girls, and spiking.

 Will inspections/registering cost my business anything?

 No. Registration and inspections will not be charged for.
-Any advice and guidance offered by the inspector will also be free.
+Any advice and guidance provided by the SIA will also be free.

 Will my premises receive a public rating after inspection, such as food standards?